X-ray diffraction

 X-ray diffraction (XRD) is used to determine the properties of the crystallographic structure (i.e. crystal structure) of crystalline materials.
 Crystal structure means the order of the particles (atoms, ions, or molecules) in a crystalline matter, where they are arranged into regular arrays of repeating unit cells.

+Diffraction can be applied to the atomic level of different materials when X-rays are used as electromagnetic radiation to produce the diffraction pattern.
 In XRD, the X-rays scatter from the atoms in the crystal structure primarily because they interact with the electrons in the atoms.
 The diffraction pattern produced by the diffracted X-rays is different for every substance because of the unique order of the atoms or molecules in them.

 The intensities and scattering angles of the X-rays diffracted from the material are measured with an X-ray analyzer.
-The final result of the measurement is a diffractogram, which is a plot having the X-ray intensity on the y-axis and the angle between the incident and the diffracted X-ray beam on the x-axis.
+The final result of the measurement is a diffractogram, which is a plot that has the X-ray intensity on the y-axis and the angle between the incident and the diffracted X-ray beam on the x-axis.
 When the angles where the constructive interference happens and the reflections occur are measured and the wavelength of the used X-rays (λ) is known, the distances between the crystal planes or atoms in the material (d) can be calculated using the mathematical formula of Bragg’s law.

 Information obtained through X-ray diffraction